-About a year ago we extended our family with a Bearded Collie puppy dog called Luna.
+About two years ago we extended our family with a Bearded Collie puppy dog called Lunita.

-This February (2021) we welcomed a little baby boy (Arie Sequoia) into this world and into our lives.
+February 2021 we welcomed a little baby boy (Arie Sequoia) into this world and into our lives.

 Here's a little introduction:

 Melle is Dutch, so he is pretty good with languages (German, Spanish, English and a little of French and Italian).
 When he is not fixing up the house, he can be found reading, training the dog or helping me in the garden.